money-on-chain/main-RBTC-contract/docs/abis/MoCVendors.md

 ### getVendorGuardianAddress

-Returns the address which will receive the initial amount of MoC required for a vendor to register.
+Returns the address is authorized to register and unregister vendors.

 ```js
 function getVendorGuardianAddress() public view